z390development/z390/Doc/readme.txt

 Structured programming macros IF, ELSEIF, ELSE, ENDIF, DO, and ENDDO are included along with demo program DEMO\DEMOSTR1.

-A Service Oriented Architecture (SOA) client server application generation service including SOA directory with macro library and demo application which uses TCP/IP sockets messaging to enable client and server to run on same or different processors on a TCP/IP network.
+A Service Oriented Architecture (SOA) client server application generation service including SOA directory with macro library and demo application which uses TCP/IP sockets messaging to enable clients and servers with multiple connections to run on same or different processors on a TCP/IP network including networks connected via VPN links over the Internet.

 A TPUT and TGET macro based demo TN3270 application to update and display name, address, and numeric zip fields on screen can be assembled and executed with the command “ASMLG DEMO\DEMOGUI6 GUAM”.
 Use PF1 for help screen and PF3 for exit.
 The arrow, backspace, and tab keys can be used to control blinking cursor.
 An alarm and status line error is issued if attempt is made to modify protected field or enter alpha data in numeric field.